ShahriarAlomShakil/AlgoExam/README.md

     - **Algorithms**: DFS-based (using finish times), Kahn's algorithm (using in-degrees)
     - **Key requirement**: Graph must be acyclic (DAG)
     - **Time**: O(V + E) | **Space**: O(V)
+    - **Algorithm Steps (DFS-based)**:
+      1. Run DFS on entire graph
+      2. When vertex finishes (all neighbors explored), add to front of result list
+      3. Final list gives topological order
+    - **Algorithm Steps (Kahn's)**:
+      1. Calculate in-degree for each vertex
+      2. Add all vertices with in-degree 0 to queue
+      3. While queue not empty:
+         - Remove vertex u, add to result
+         - For each neighbor v of u: decrease in-degree[v]
+         - If in-degree[v] becomes 0: add v to queue

 18. **Kruskal's MST** - Minimum spanning tree using edge-based approach
     - **How it works**: Sort edges by weight, add edges that don't create cycles